 For less than 20 bucks, kids get a heavy-duty saucer and an all-day pass for a manual yet monitored sled hill (sledder must walk up the hill, no carpet lift available).
 After a few sledding runs, treat the kids to s’mores!
 Granlibakken’s ski hut at sells s’mores packages with enough chocolate, grahams, and marshmallows for a family to toast at their fire pit.

 Located minutes from Tahoe City, find Granlibakken Tahoe at 725 Granlibakken Road.

 Truckee is along Interstate 80 and a gateway town for the western shore of Lake Tahoe.
 Find traveler’s services, like a full-service gas station that installs tire chains, along with a quaint downtown area.

 Walk down West River Road or Donner Pass Road for locally-owned shops and restaurants.
-Truckee also features a regional airport and three-star accommodations.
+Truckee also features a regional airport and three-star accommodations along with condos.

 Donner Memorial State Museum

 Settlers from Missouri drove their wagons across the plains to be stranded by an early, heavy snowstorm in November 1846.
 Unable to continue, the emigrants had to hunker down with few supplies and built shelter for the winter.
 Nearly half of the Donner Party perished and the remaining used drastic measures to survive.